 After someone has communicated important information, paraphrase or summarize what they have said in your own words.
 This helps you solidify your own understanding and demonstrates your understanding to them.
 Plus it gives them an opportunity to correct you if you misunderstood anything important.

 It's important to listen critically to everything that is said or asked during an interview.
 Listen carefully to the entire question and pause to think before answering.
 The anxiety and discomfort that candidates often feel during an interview make them avoid any moments of silence, but information can be easily misunderstood if a few moments to dissect the question aren't taken.
 For example, There is a big difference between the answer to "When do you feel that training makes a difference..." and "How do you feel that training makes a difference..."

 Not getting the interviews that you want?
-Your resume may be to blame.
-Resume Builder can help you create a professional resume and cover letter in minutes.
+Your resume and cover letter may be to blame.
+LiveCareer's Resume Builder and Cover Letter Builder help you create a professional resume and cover letter in minutes.